 In recognition of National Data Privacy Day on Jan.
 28, Atlantic Stewardship Bank is urging consumers to take an active role in protecting their data.

-To help ensure the safety of personal information, ASB suggests following these four tips:
+To help ensure the safety of personal information, Atlantic Stewardship Bank suggests following these four tips:

-1. Create complex passwords.
+Create c0mplic@t3d passwords.
 Avoid birthdays, pet names and simple passwords like 12345.
+It is also important to change passwords at least three times a year.
 Because friendly theft – theft by someone the victim knows – is the most common type of identity theft or fraud, don’t share your passwords with family members and be mindful of who has access to your personal information.

 Tips for Victims: